CGabrielN/LegalMind/README.md

 ## Overview

-LegalMind Assistant is an LLM-based application designed to democratize access to legal information and reasoning.
-Unlike traditional legal research tools that primarily serve legal professionals, LegalMind aims to make legal information accessible to everyone, from lawyers to ordinary citizens seeking to understand their rights and responsibilities under Australian law.
+LegalMind Assistant is an advanced LLM-based application designed to democratize access to legal information and reasoning, with a focus on Australian law.
+It goes beyond traditional legal research tools by implementing state-of-the-art RAG (Retrieval Augmented Generation) strategies, hallucination mitigation, and RLHF (Reinforcement Learning from Human Feedback) to provide accurate, reliable legal information to everyone, from legal professionals to ordinary citizens.

 ## Motivation